-The tragic killing of Ahmaud Arbery in Georgia this past February 23rd – when the 25-year-old African American runner was pursued then shot to death by a white father and son claiming Arbery resembled a suspected burglar – has catalyzed yet another broad discussion of racial violence in America – like every mass shooting catalyzes a debate on gun control.
+The tragic killing of Ahmaud Arbery in Georgia this past February 23rd when the 25-year-old African American runner was pursued then shot to death by a white father and son claiming Arbery resembled a suspected burglar has catalyzed yet another pointed discussion about racial violence in America, just as every mass shooting catalyzes a debate on gun control.
 But this week the circumstances of Arbery’s death brought into question the state of racial integration within the U.S. running community via a New York Times op-ed entitled Jogging Has Always Excluded Black People, written by Natalia Mehlman Petrzela, a college prof from The New School in New York City.

 Dr. Petrzela is a marathon runner and the author of a soon to be released book FIT Nation.
 In her May 12th NYT op-ed, she declared “the most apparently egalitarian exercise of all, running, is anything but, especially when it comes to race.”

 Just so you know, people who write articles or op-eds don’t pen their own headlines for papers like the NYT.
 But whoever wrote that headline at the Times made it seem like the running community, (jogging) excluded black people proactively, by design.